Chances are, you’ve had a bad customer service experience at least once in your life.

 Though there are more dimensions to this in online retail, it still applies.

-Here are 3 ways to make sure your customers stay happy:
+Here are 3 ways to improve customer retention:

 Use Discounts and Loyalty Programs:

 The customer service aspect of online customer retention is important to keep them shopping at your store, but so is another aspect of online retail: discounts.
 Unlike traditional retail, online shoppers have an almost unlimited number of alternatives to your store, so it’s essential to keep them coming back.
 One of the best ways to improve customer retention is through frequent buyer and online customer loyalty programs, as research has shown most online shoppers respond well to them.
 In other words, send discounts and promotions to loyal customers so they look to you first.

 Engage with your Customers:

 Online retail requires engagement.
 Customers want to talk to you more than ever, and online stores don’t have a friendly clerk to help fulfill that essential social need of the shopping process.
 One way of improving customer loyalty is by making sure that your customers can reach you through other ways.
 This can be through e-mails, forums, or social media.
 Traditional stores and restaurants are often judged based on how friendly the employees are: this is no different for online shopping.
 Be friendly and make a connection through your various social media channels.
 Ask their opinion.
 Thank them for their business.
 All of this is essential to ensuring they shop at your online store again.
 In the event of any problems, make sure to respond promptly to let them know they are not being ignored.

 Increase your Speed of Delivery: